 Everything you need to deliver the challenge including starter activities and timings for a whole day activity.

 The PowerPoint will help you guide your students through the challenge.

 Certificates - well done

 Certificates for students who have taken part in the challenge.

 Contains all the essential student support materials including a 'drop by drop' guide and worksheets.

 This fabulous poster will inspire students to take part in the challenge.
 Download or request a printed copy.

 Certificates for students on the winning team.

-Additional project ideas for the competition around Worldwide washing and Incredible Inoculations have been produced especially for pupils working towards their bronze, silver and gold awards.
-Please go to the Youth Grand Challenges resources page to find these.
+These are project ideas for the Youth Grand Challenges competition produced especially for pupils working towards their bronze, silver and gold awards.
+They are suitable for pupils aged 11-18 years.